Sudarshan K. Aggarwal

-Sudarshan Kumar Aggarwal is an Indian medical doctor and radiologist.
+Sudarshan Kumar Aggarwal (born 1935) is an Indian medical doctor and radiologist.
 He was honoured by the Government of India, in 2013, by bestowing on him the Padma Shri, the fourth highest civilian award, for his contributions to the field of medicine.

 Biography

 Sudarshan K. Aggarwal was born in 1935, as the youngest son of Dr. Diwan Chand Aggarwal, one of the pioneers of radiology in India, and a member of the British Institute of Radiology, at Lahore in the British India.
 He graduated in medicine from Amristsar Medical College, Punjab University in 1957 and secured the post graduate degree of DMRD from London in 1961.
 He also obtained further degrees such as FRCR in 1986 from England, FACR in 1996 from the US and FRSM from the UK, the same year.
 He had several training stints at various European hospitals viz.
 Middlesex Hospital, London, under Sir Bryan Windyer and Dr. F. C. Golding, the Western Regional Hospital in Glasgow, Scotland, the Karolinska Hospital in Stockholm, Sweden, and the Ullevel Hospital in Oslo, Norway, under Professor Frimann Dahl.

 Aggarwal started his practice at the Diwan Chand Aggarwal Imaging Centre and Research Centre, run by his elder brother, Dr. S. P. Aggarwal, in 1959, specializing in Gastrointestinal and Uroradiology and took over the management of the centre in 1989, on the death of his brother.
 Over the years, he has contributed to making the Diwan Chand Aggarwal Imaging Centre and Research Centre, a post graduate study centre, recognized by the National Board of Examinations.

 Aggarwal has co-authored a three volume book, Diagnostic Radiology and Imaging.

 He has also published over 50 articles in Indian and international journals.
 Sudarshan K. Aggarwal lives in New Delhi, attending to his duties at the Diwan Chand Satyapal Aggarwal Imaging Research Centre.